-&lt;sup>13 Very favourable leading indicator properties of broad monetary aggregates for inflation developments at medium-term horizons in the euro area are also found by Gottschalk et al (1999) and Cristadoro et al (2001).
+&lt;sup>10 Very favorable leading indicator properties of broad monetary aggregates for inflation developments at medium term horizons in the euro area are also found by Gottschalk et al. (1999) and Cristadoro et al. (2001).
+Brand et al. (2003) document leading indicator properties of M1 with respect to real activity.

-&lt;sup>14 Implied by Friedman's famous "long and variable lags" in the transmission mechanism of monetary policy actions to the price level.
+&lt;sup>11 Implied by Friedman's famous "long and variable lags" in the transmission mechanism of monetary policy actions to the price level.